 I wont add the holiday music to my MP3 player for a few more weeks – I promise.
 But for those of us who get into it – don’t hate us for it.
 As long as I’m not shoving my jingle jangle down your throat, let me have my holiday mojo as long as I want it in my own home or car without fear of persecution.

-Now, what would the holidays (or maybe just a Thursday in November) be without a little pie to get us through?
+Now, what would the holidays (or maybe just a Thursday in November) be without cinnamon chai cream pie to get us through?

 - 1/2 cup hazelnuts, toasted and finely chopped